 Open the doors, and a hundred armed drones launch into the sky.

-This is the BlitzBox, built by California-based DZYNE Technologies and now at the centre of a DARPA programme that wants to turn the most unremarkable object in global logistics into an autonomous weapons platform.
+This is the BlitzBox, built by California-based DZYNE Technologies and exactly the kind of system DARPA is now pursuing: a way to turn the most unremarkable object in global logistics into an autonomous weapons platform.
 The concept is simple, the implications enormous: any truck, any ship, any cargo plane, any patch of ground that can hold a container becomes a drone base.

 Quick Facts